blackmagic-debug/black-magic-org/v1.x/hacking/hacking.md

 # Firmware Hacking

-The Black Magic Debug firmware is under the GPLv3 open-source license, all contributions to the project should be either GPLv3 or compatible.
+The Black Magic Debug firmware is under the GPLv3 open-source license, all contributions to the project should be either GPLv3, BSD-3-Clause or MIT licenses.

 Any contributed hardware designs found in the [hardware repository](https://github.com/blackmagic-debug/blackmagic-hardware/) is under the CC-BY-SA license.